JhanPerez32/Help_Mescape/README.md

 -  In terms of Scene Hierarchy will be complicated
 -  In terms of Lightings it was my experimentation
 -  Created in 2021.3.13f
-# NOTE: Depsite being small scale, the project file can reach up to 3gb
+# NOTE: Despite being small scale, the project file can reach up to 3gb